Fighting Drunk Driving Charges In Iowa

 - Administrative charge — license suspension or revocation by the Department of Transportation (DOT)

-At Foster Law Office, our Iowa City OWI/DWI/DUI defense attorneys represent clients with both portions of the charge.
+At Foster Law Office, our Iowa City OWI/DWI/DUI defense attorneys represent clients in both the criminal and administrative proceedings.

 It is important to act quickly to select an attorney.
 There is a 10-day time limit to request a DOT hearing and protect your driving privileges.

-During more than 30 years as a criminal defense lawyer, Davis Foster has had the opportunity to help thousands of individuals charged with an Iowa OWI.
+During more than 30 years as a criminal defense lawyer, Davis Foster has helped thousands of individuals charged with an Iowa OWI.
 As with any criminal charge, we always take a two-pronged approach to criminal defense.
 We prepare for trial while we negotiate with the prosecution for the best deal.
-By doing both at the same time, we are able to offer our clients realistic options.
-At our law firm we will:
+By doing both at the same time, we can offer our clients realistic options.
+At our law firm, we will:

 - Review the video from the cruiser to see if there was a constitutional violation